All Episodes

 Yeah.

-I remember those, you know, good old days with, you know, with Connor, we were discussing the possible psyop with Taylor Swift being the unintentional right-wing psyop to boost.
+Again, it's not that she's not pretty, but like there's something I remember those good old days with, you know, with Connor, we were discussing the possible side op with Taylor Swift being the unintentional right wing side op to boost.

-Oh, no, I was on that.
+Oh, wait, I was on the line.

 Yeah, yeah, I really love this thing.